-Ohio, Pennsylvania, New York and California are on the top 4 states with driving citations.
+Ohio, Pennsylvania, New York and California are on the top four states in terms of driving citations.
 In the United States, there are 196,000,000 licensed drivers as of 2013.
 Out of this number, 112,000 receive speeding tickets on the daily average.
 This means 41,000,000 drivers get traffic tickets annually.
 About $6,232,000,000 comes from payment for speeding tickets.
 A speeding ticket costs around $100 and annually the average revenue per police officer amounts to $300,000.

 Traffic tickets are intended to be deterrents to traffic violations to ensure safety and order on the road.
 Yet even when most Americans are licensed drivers, many have occasionally committed mistakes and with the automated cameras on strategic intersections, you just can’t escape not being punished for a wrong turn or for speeding.